Wizz Air to restart flights between UK and Israel

 Most carriers suspended flights to Israel in October following the start of the country’s conflict with Hamas.

-Wizz Air said on Thursday that it will resume serving the Middle Eastern nation “with routes from Budapest, Sofia, Bucharest, Krakow, London (and) Rome to Tel Aviv” from the start of March.
+Wizz Air said that it will resume serving the Middle Eastern nation “with routes from Budapest, Sofia, Bucharest, Krakow, London [and] Rome to Tel Aviv” from the start of March.

 The Hungarian airline previously connected the UK and Israel with flights from Gatwick and Luton.